This article has been updated June 2021.

-Some hair transplant surgeons believe this procedure is well suited to African American hair, because of the added challenges of harvesting hair follicles.
-The claim is that it’s easier to remove healthy hair follicles this way without damaging them.
+Some hair transplant surgeons believe this procedure is well suited to African American hair because of the added challenges of harvesting hair follicles.
+They claim is that it’s easier to remove healthy hair follicles this way without damaging them.

 However, this procedure also results in a distinctive linear scar.
-This may be harder for black men to conceal for a variety of factors, including the prevalence of very short hairstyles, as well as the visibility of scar tissue in darker skin.
+This may be harder for Black men to conceal for a variety of factors, including the popularity of very short hairstyles, as well as the increased visibility of scar tissue in darker skin.

-Many patients prefer Shave-Less FUE, because of the discreet nature of the procedure.
-Unfortunately, hair restoration still comes with its fair share of stigma – and with Shave-Less FUE, the procedure is much less visible to the patient’s friends and family.
+Many patients prefer No-Shave FUE because of its discreet nature.
+Unfortunately, hair restoration still comes with its fair share of stigma; with No-Shave FUE, the procedure is much less noticeable to the patient’s friends and family.

-Many of our patients report that not even their closest notice they’ve had it done.
+Many of our patients report that even their closest friends do not notice they’ve undergone hair restoration.

-It’s particularly popular among African American men because of the popularity of very close-cropped hairstyles.
+Micro-pigmentation is particularly popular among Black men because of the popularity of very close-cropped hairstyles.

-Work with An Expert in African American Hair Restoration
+Work with An Expert in Black Hair Transplants

-When choosing a professional to work with, it’s crucial to ensure that they have the right experience – backed up by a long history of testimonials and before-and-after pictures of men with your hair type.
+When choosing any doctor, it’s crucial to ensure that they have the right experience.
+In hair restoration, that experience should be backed-up by a long history of testimonials and before-and-after pictures of men with your hair type.